Engaging with art can cultivate our capacity to ask questions and to see and think differently.

 Consider creating an art-based assignment that your students complete on their own.
 We can help you develop individual or group projects using our online collections and teaching resources.
 In addition to assignments that support discipline-specific content and approaches, we can advise on ones suitable for building fundamental academic capacities, such as those emphasized in UNC-Chapel Hill’s IDEAS curriculum.

 Ackland Upstairs displays art specifically tied to courses taught at Carolina.
 Faculty and graduate instructors work together with Ackland staff members to select works of art that complement their teaching objectives and are not on view in the Museum’s other galleries.
 Each semester there are two eight-week installations that support class visits and assignments for up to six courses each.

 For faculty and graduate instructors who want to learn more about teaching with art objects, we offer teaching workshops that focus on key principles and effective techniques.
 We can customize the experience to suit different needs and interests – for new graduate instructors, for faculty members, or for mixed groups in diverse academic fields.

 Each year the Ackland is pleased to offer one $5,000 grant to support faculty who integrate the Museum’s resources into a new or existing undergraduate or graduate course.
 Previous recipients include faculty teaching in: Anthropology, Art History, Comparative Literature, Creative Writing, Dance, Economics, Education, Music, and Philosophy.

-Calls for proposals are circulated via UNC-Chapel Hill mass e-mail and posted here in March.
-Applications are due in mid-May.
+Calls for proposals are circulated via UNC-Chapel Hill mass e-mail and posted here in February.
+Applications are due in April.